Percy Lavon Julian: Education and academic career

 After returning from Vienna, Julian taught for one year at Howard University.
 At Howard, in part due to his position as a department head, Julian became caught up in university politics, setting off a chain of scandals.
 At university president Mordecai Wyatt Johnson's request, he goaded white professor of chemistry Jacob Shohan (Ph.D., Harvard), into resigning.
 In late May 1932, Shohan retaliated by releasing to the local African-American newspaper the letters Julian had written to him from Vienna.
 The letters described "a variety of subjects from wine, pretty Viennese women, music and dances, to chemical experiments and plans for the new chemical building."
 In the letters, he spoke with familiarity, and some derision, of members of the Howard University faculty, calling one well-known dean an "ass (also known as a donkey)".

-Around this same time, Julian also became entangled in an interpersonal conflict with his laboratory assistant, Robert Thompson.
-Julian had recommended Thompson for dismissal in March 1932.
-Thompson sued Julian for "alienating the affections of his wife", Anna Roselle Thompson, stating he had seen them together in a sexual tryst.
-Julian counter-sued him for libel.
-When Thompson was fired, he too gave the paper intimate and personal letters which Julian had written to him from Vienna.
-Julian's letters revealed "how he fooled the [Howard] president into accepting his plans for the chemistry building" and "how he bluffed his good friend into appointing" a professor of Julian's liking.
-Through the summer of 1932, the Baltimore Afro-American published all of Julian's letters.
-Eventually, the scandal and accompanying pressure forced Julian to resign.